The Huffington Post Posted: 06-14-11 12:24 PM

-Practice responsible activities on the water.
+Practice responsible boating, kayaking, and other recreational activities on the water.
 Never throw anything overboard, and be aware of marine life in the waters around you.
 If you’re set on taking a cruise for your next vacation, do some research to find the most eco-friendly option.

 All life on Earth is connected to the ocean and its inhabitants.
 The more you learn about the issues facing this vital system, the more you’ll want to help ensure its health—then share that knowledge to educate and inspire others.